Super Facts & Figures

 Therefore, the cap for the bring forward option is calculated by multiplying the non-concessional cap of the first year by three (Age and balance restrictions apply for contributions, see ‘9.
 Age Restrictions on contributions’ below for more information).

-The bring-forward amount and period is dependent on your total superannuation balance on the day before the financial year that triggers the bring-forward.
-For 2025-26 financial year this is:
+The bring-forward amount and period are dependent on your total superannuation balance on the day before the financial year that triggers the bring-forward.
+For 2026-27 financial year this is:

-For earlier rates and additional information, see here.
+For earlier rates and additional information, go to the ATO’s page on non-concessional contribution caps.

 6.1.
 Excess non-concessional contribution